Baryon asymmetry from dark matter decay in the vicinity of a phase transition

-The relevant Boltzmann equations for comoving number densities of $N_1, \eta$ and $B-L$ are given in appendix \ref{appen2}.
-In addition to considering the finite temperature masses of $N_1, \eta, L$, we also consider the modified CP asymmetry parameter $\epsilon_1$ by appropriately considering such corrections.
-We solve the Boltzmann equations numerically for the same benchmark points shown in table \ref{tab:table1}.
-The right panel of Fig. \ref{fig:massEv1} shows the corresponding evolution of $N_1, \eta$ and $B-L$ for BP1.
-The heavier RHN masses are fixed at $M_2=1.05 M_1, M_3=1.10 M_1$ while the non-zero complex angle in the orthogonal matrix $R$ (which appears in Casas-Ibarra parametrisation given in appendix \ref{appen2}) is chosen to be $z_{13}=10.2 i$.
+Instead of considering any approximate analytical expressions, we solve the explicit coupled Boltzmann equations involving $N_1, \eta, B-L$ number densities numerically for the same benchmark points shown in table \ref{tab:table1}.
+The middle and right panels of Fig. \ref{fig:massEv1} show the corresponding evolution of $N_1, \eta$ and $B-L$ for BP1 considering two different values of lightest neutrino mass $m_1$ assuming normal ordering (NO).
+The heavier RHN masses are fixed at $M_2=2 M_1, M_3=3 M_1$ while the non-zero complex angle in the orthogonal matrix $R$ (which appears in Casas-Ibarra parametrisation \cite{Toma:2013zsa}) is chosen to be $z_{23}=10.34 i$.
 The quasi-degenerate nature of RHN spectrum is motivated from the fact that the temperature corrected CP asymmetry parameter is derived only for the interference of tree level and self-energy diagrams.
-We also choose the lightest active neutrino mass to be vanishingly small to be in a weak washout regime.
-As clearly seen from the right panel of Fig. \ref{fig:massEv1}, $Y_{B-L}$ remains zero at $T>T_s$ when $N_1 \rightarrow \eta L$ is kinematically forbidden.
+For the choices of masses and Casas-Ibarra parameters, Dirac Yukawa couplings of $N_1$ remain at $\lesssim \mathcal{O}(10^{-5})$ while for $N_{2,3}$ they can be as large as $\mathcal{O}(10^{-1})$.
+Depending upon the lightest neutrino mass $m_1 = 10^{-1}$ eV and $m_1 = 10^{-5}$ eV, leptogenesis can be in strong and weak washout regimes as seen from middle and right panels of Fig. \ref{fig:massEv1} respectively.
+As clearly seen from both these panels, $Y_{B-L}$ remains zero at $T>T_s$ when $N_1 \rightarrow \eta L$ is kinematically forbidden.